jnywong/jupyterhub-groups-exporter/SECURITY.md

 # Reporting a Vulnerability

-If you believe you’ve found a security vulnerability in a Jupyter project, please report it to security@ipython.org.
-If you prefer to encrypt your security reports, you can use [this PGP public key](https://jupyter-notebook.readthedocs.io/en/stable/_downloads/1d303a645f2505a8fd283826fafc9908/ipython_security.asc).
+If you believe you’ve found a security vulnerability in this project, please report it privately using this repo's [GitHub Security](https://github.com/2i2c-org/jupyterhub-groups-exporter/security) tab.